New boundary conditions in Einstein-scalar gravity in three dimensions: Introduction

 From another point of view, the identification of infinite-dimensional symmetries at the boundary of the spacetime have served as an important tool to unfold the holographic properties of quantum gravity.
 The prime example is the analysis made by Brown and Henneaux, where the 2D conformal symmetry emerging on asymptotically AdS$_3$ spaces \cite{Brown:1986nw} has shed light on the asymptotic growth of the black hole microstates \cite{Strominger:1997eq}.
 More recently, the prominent role played by the infinite-dimensional BMS group arising in asymptotically flat spaces has provided new connections with infrared physics of gauge theories (see \cite{Strominger:2017zoo} for a review on the subject).

 Here, we would like deepen our understanding of the holographic properties of gravity by identifying new realizations of the asymptotic symmetry group (ASG) in three-dimensional spacetimes with non-standard fall-off conditions.
 This is achieved by focusing on gravity minimally coupled to a scalar field with a family of interacting potentials given by \be V(\Phi)= c_1 e^{-\Phi}+ c_2 e^{-\tfrac{3}{2}\Phi}+ \cdots\,, \ee with $c_i$ fixed constants and the ellipsis representing faster decaying terms.
 The above type of potentials are of physical interest as they appear in string theory compactifications \cite{Deger:2014ofa, Deger:2019jtl} and also they can be inspired by dimensional reductions where the scalar field represents the size of the extra dimensions \cite{Carroll:2001ih}.
-In the present context, they allow us to study the asymptotic behavior of geometries whose Riemann tensor approaches to zero in the region far away from localized sources \be R^{\alpha \beta}_{\,\,\,\,\,\,\gamma \delta} \to 0\,. \nonumber \ee Note that this condition does not necessarily imply that the metric resembles Minkowski space in the asymptotic region (see \cite{Oliva:2009ip} for an example where the leading components of the metric diverge at the boundary).
-We will refer to configurations satisfying \eqref{ALF} as \emph{asymptotically locally flat spaces}.
+In the present context, they allow us to study the asymptotic behavior of geometries whose Riemann tensor approaches to zero in the region far away from localized sources \be R^{\alpha \beta}_{\,\,\,\,\,\,\gamma \delta} \to 0\,. \ee Note that this condition does not necessarily imply that the metric resembles Minkowski space in the asymptotic region (see \cite{Oliva:2009ip} for an example where the leading components of the metric diverge at the boundary).
+We will refer to configurations satisfying \eqref{ALF} as \emph{asymptotically locally flat spaces} \footnote{ In order to be consistent, the notion of asymptotic flatness considered here has to be referred to a specific frame and in a neighbourhood of the conformal infinity.
+In this work, we mainly focus on the \emph{Einstein frame}.
+Nevertheless, the reader may refer to the discussion in subsection \ref{cjf} for a brief analysis of the asymptotic structure in the Jordan frame.}.
 Black hole solutions exhibiting this kind of asymptotics have been found in Einstein-scalar theories with an exponential potential that is unbounded from below in \cite{Chan:1994qa,Chan:1995wj,Charmousis:2001nq,Charmousis:2009xr}.

 In this article we report the existence of an infinite-dimensional asymptotic symmetry\footnote{Asymptotic symmetry groups relevant to asymptotically flat spaces in three-dimensional gravity coupled to matter fields, have been studied in \cite{Spindel:2018cgm,Detournay:2018cbf}.} isomorphic to the Virasoro group.
 The surface charges associated to these symmetries are however non-integrable in the space of solutions.
 This is commonly expected in spacetimes displaying radiative degrees of freedom at the boundary, like in four-dimensional asymptotically flat Einstein gravity \cite{Barnich:2011mi,Barnich:2013axa} or in AdS gravity with enhanced boundary conditions \cite{Compere:2019bua,Compere:2020lrt}.
 Due to the lack of local graviton excitations in three dimensions, one can relate the existence of the non-integrable charges to the presence of a boundary scalar field that propagates the only degree of freedom present in the model.